mikepenz/SpannableBar/README.md

 I decided to create a custom view that does only what I needed it to be.

+The following example usage is from the [TimeTable](https://github.com/GreaseMonk/android-timetable-core) repository Here you can see a timetable where SpannableBars are used in each row item.

 ![example application](https://github.com/GreaseMonk/android-timetable-core/blob/master/images/device-2016-11-16-160822.png)

 # Installation